-The Corporation sources its raw materials, such as proppant, chemicals, nitrogen, and diesel fuel, and component parts from a variety of suppliers in North America, Argentina and Russia.
+The Company sources its raw materials, such as proppant, chemicals, nitrogen, and diesel fuel, and component parts from a variety of suppliers in North America, Argentina and Russia.

-The Corporation has a number of contracts with four leading United States based suppliers of sand.
-Such contracts generally provide for minimum purchase and supply commitments and customary price adjustment mechanisms.
+The Company has a long-term contract with a leading United States based supplier of sand, which provides for minimum purchase and supply commitments and semi-annual price adjustments.